Programs & Strategies

 Disciplinary Programs are designed to provide interventions for students who are disruptive in the regular school environment.
 These programs provide positive alternatives to out-of-school suspension and expulsion.

 Educational Programs in the Department of Juvenile Justice are designed to meet the educational needs of students who are clients of the Department of Juvenile Justice.
-These programs are operated under the Bureau of Exceptional Education and Student Services For more information, contact Curtis Williams by phone at 850-245-0928 or by e-mail at
+These programs are operated under the Bureau of Exceptional Education and Student Services.
+For more information, contact Curtis Williams by phone at 850-245-0928 or by email at Curtis.Williams@fldoe.org.

 Truancy Programs are designed for students who have a pattern of excessive absenteeism or have been identified as habitual truants.
 These programs are operated under the Bureau of Exceptional Education and Student Services.
 For more information, contact Iris Williams by phone at 850-245-7837 or by e-mail at Iris.Williams@fldoe.org.

-Attendance Requirements and Driving Privileges The Florida Legislature enacted attendance requirements for minors to maintain their driving privileges.
-The superintendent of each school district is responsible for enforcing school attendance requirements by reporting to the DHSMV all students between the ages of 14-18 who accumulate 15 unexcused absences in any 90 calendar day period, or who drops out of school.
-The DHSMV may not issue a driver's license or learner’s driver's license to such students, and shall suspend any previously issued driver's license, pursuant to Section 322.091, Florida Statutes.
+The Florida Legislature enacted attendance requirements for minors to maintain their driving privileges.
+The superintendent of each school district is responsible for enforcing school attendance requirements by reporting to the Florida Department of Highway Safety and Motor Vehicles (DHSMV) all students between the ages of 14-18 who accumulate 15 unexcused absences in any 90 calendar day period, or who drops out of school.
+The Florida Department of Highway Safety and Motor Vehicles may not issue a driver's license or learner’s driver's license to such students, and shall suspend any previously issued driver's license, pursuant to Section 322.091, Florida Statutes.
 This program is operated under the Bureau of Family & Community Outreach.
-For additional information, contact Tameka Thomas by phone at 850-245-0845 or by e-mail at .
+For additional information, contact Janine Rogers by phone at 850-245-9954 or by email at Janine.Rogers@fldoe.org.

 - National Dropout Prevention Center’s Model Programs Database